MaCFP/macfp-db/Extinction/UMD_Line_Burner/Experimental_Data/README.md

 ##UMD Line Burner Experimental Data

 Within this directory you will find a set of .csv files which have been extracted from the Matlab `Data.mat` workbook.
+The script to process this data is in `../Processing_Scripts/extract_data.m`.

 O2_Data contains the local O2 mole fraction data for the methane at 18 vol % O2 in coflow, non-anchored flame at 12.5 and 25.0 cm elevations.